| WVEC Legislative UpdateMarch 2, 2001 News Up Front:

 government provides.
 Some legislators, especially those from border counties,

+are acutely aware of this loss of revenue.
 So the CORL's rather simple bill would improve water quality by preventing

 erosion and sedimentation, deter tree theft, focus on improved logger safety,